Aboriginal and Torres Strait Islander commitment

-Curtin has an ongoing commitment to reconciliation, and ensures Indigenous culture, knowledge and perspectives are included in a range of learning, teaching and professional practices across the University.
+We are deeply committed to reconciliation, and our Interim Elevate Reconciliation Action Plan ensures Aboriginal and Torres Strait Islander culture, knowledge and perspectives are included within learning, teaching and professional practices across the University.

 Through our Indigenous Australian governance framework [.pdf 195KB], Aboriginal and Torres Strait Islander academics, senior staff and leaders across Curtin work with community members to shape our strategic direction, policy and curriculum.
 Our Office of the Elder-in-Residence guides and coordinates our professional development, training, initiatives and curriculum for staff, students and the wider community.